UAWJDASWUI/SteamDeckStorageCleanUp/README.md

 # SteamDeckStorageCleanUp
 Is your Steam Deck's storage full but you don't know why?
-This text file of bash commands will help by deleting temporary and useless files, including screenshots and recordings.
+This text file of bash commands will help by deleting temporary and useless files including screenshots and recordings.

 # Set up the script
 - Download [SteamDeckStorageCleanUp.txt](https://github.com/UAWJDASWUI/SteamDeckStorageCleanUp/blob/main/SteamDeckStorageCleanUp.txt)